microsoft/health-architectures/Postman/README.md

 <img src="./docs/images/Screenshot_2022-02-16_105208_edit2.png" height="328">

 ## Step 5 - Get an access token from AAD
 In order to connect with Azure API for FHIR, you will need to get an access token from AAD.
 To obtain an access token via Postman, you can send a ```POST AuthorizeGetToken``` request.
-The ```POST AuthorizeGetToken``` call is already configured as part of the FHIR CALLS collection that you imported into Postman (see below).
+The ```POST AuthorizeGetToken``` call is already configured as part of the FHIR CALLS collection that you just imported into Postman (see below).

-__Important:__ Be sure to make one of the environments active (`api-for-fhir` or `fhir-proxy`) by selecting from the dropdown menu above the `Send` button.
+__Important:__ Be sure to make one of the environments active (`api-fhir` or `fhir-proxy`) by selecting from the dropdown menu above the `Send` button.
 In the image below, `fhir-proxy` is shown as the active environment.

 <img src="./docs/images/Screenshot_2022-02-16_171631_edit2.png" height="328">